h3cksamrat/FacebookAutomatedComment/README.md

 If you get Python 3.x.x, you are good with the installation, if it doesn't work follow the [guide](https://realpython.com/installing-python/).

+To get this work, you need to have google-chrome installed on your device so, if you don't have it installed on your device [Click Here](https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en)

 <br>

 ## Linux and MacOS Installation